galaxyguide/galaxyguide/README.md

 •  There is no login option; you can use it without signing up.

 •  If you have counted numbers and need to save them, it works in auto mode.
 The counts will be saved automatically, and you can see the count next time.
+•  One Reset button will work on all counters.

 **NOT VALID:**
 •  If you have counted numbers and need to see the same count on another system, it will not work because there is no signup option to save the data with an ID.